Three Decades of Delicious Dining

 An afternoon or evening at Kopi Pot is like reminiscing on a favourite childhood memory – it is always warm, cozy and welcoming, with friendly and familiar staff who are always ready to welcome you with open arms.
 Nestled amidst lush flora and fauna, this long-standing family establishment on bustling Jl.
 Raya Legian has been building its legacy since 1990, when it first opened its doors to hungry travellers worldwide.

 Another favourite is the Spice Crusted Tuna Steak served with teriyaki sauce, ginger, papaya and capsicum salsa.
-Another huge hit is the Seafood Platter at just IDR 365,000 for two featuring Grilled Lobsters and King Prawns, Breaded Red Snapper Fillet and Squid Rings.
+Another huge hit is the Seafood Platter at just IDR 365,000 for two featuring Grilled Lobsters and King Prawns, breaded Red Snapper Fillet and Squid Rings.
 There are dairy-free, gluten-free and vegan and vegetarian selections.
 All dishes are MSG-free.
-Newer options include the Citrus and Rocket Salad, Chili Prawn Salad, Beefburger and Cheeseburger, Soto Ayam, Sate Lilit, Ayam Panggang Madu, Bebek Goreng and the Gado-Gado.
-At the Lone Palm Bar, you’ll find refreshing cocktails made with premium spirits, gourmet coffee and tea that are perfect for freshly-made desserts which remain as irresistible as always.
+Newer options include the Citrus and Rocket Salad, Chili Prawn Salad, Beef burger and Cheese burger, Soto Ayam, Sate Lilit, Ayam Panggang Madu, Bebek Goreng and the Gado-Gado.
+At the Lone Palm Bar, you’ll find refreshing cocktails made with premium spirits, gourmet coffee and tea that are perfect to accompany freshly-made desserts which remain as irresistible as always.

 About Bali Plus Magazine: